-KATE DEVINE’S: NO BAKE RASPBERRY & CHOCOLATE ENERGY BARS
+KATE DEVINE’S: Pink NO BAKE RASPBERRY & CHOCOLATE ENERGY BARS

-I’m sure many of you have been juggling work, summer holidays, life in general and now uniform shopping, queuing in school shoe shops and spending too many hours searching for just the right pens, pencils and protractors for your cherubs new, squeaky clean pencil case!
+I’m sure many of you are juggling work, summer holidays, life in general by now.
+Uniform shopping, queuing in school shoe shops and spending too many hours searching for just the right pens, pencils and protractors for your cherubs new, squeaky clean pencil case!
 I do have to laugh though, I mean, it’s as if my kids were last at school a year ago and absolutely nothing will fit them and I must absolutely buy them everything new or else…..what?!
 They’ll just wear the uniform they wore 8 weeks ago which pretty much still fits them!
 The sheer panic when trawling the shops is funny really.

 Anyway, onto food talk….more specifically, packed lunches.
 Trying to find healthy foods that our kids will eat when left to their own devices in the dinner hall is near impossible.
 They’ll always pick the tastiest options or just not eat what we put in their lunchboxes and go hungry.
 Neither is ideal.
 So, I find building their lunchboxes with them the most effective way to get them to eat well.
 Okay, so let’s be realistic here as well….you’ve been working late or done a million after school clubs and just about manage to feed your kid(s) dinner and get them in bed at a decent hour, then you realise you’ve got to do their lunchboxes!
 You’re not going to wake them and get them to join you in the slightly tedious process of creating a nutritious yet tasty lunch for the following day.
 BUT, you can perhaps spend some time over the weekend/evenings chatting and swapping ideas of what they might like to have for the coming weeks lunches.
 And if you are organised one night, before bed, ask them if they want to help you make their lunch for the next day and that you want to make sure they’re going to enjoy and want everything you put in there.
 Also, don’t forget they can take leftover dinners such as pasta or rice dishes, which they can eat cold or pittas, wraps or bagels.
 It doesn’t have to just be soggy sandwiches, crisps and chocolate bars!